Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 be consistent.
 Modifying certain variables (such as imin=5) may prevent the script from working, so this should only be done with care.
 It is recommended that users start with the existing mdin files (generated by the -make-mdins flag above), and add and/or modify parameters from there.

+`-make-mdins` and `-use-mdins` are intended to give added flexibility to user input.
+If the MM/PBSA input file does not expose a variable you require, you may use the -make-mdins flag to generate the MDIN files and then quit.
+Then, edit those MDIN files, changing the variables you need to, then running gmx_MMPBSA with -use-mdins to use those modified files.

 `QM/MMGBSA` There are a lot of options for QM/MM calculations in sander, but not all of those options were made available via options in the MMPBSA.py input file.
 In order to take advantage of these other options,